IBMPredictiveAnalytics/SPSSINC_BREUSCH_PAGAN/Readme.md

 # SPSSINC BREUSCH PAGAN
 ## Estimate a linear model and perform a heteroscedasticity test.
- This procedure estimates a linear model and performs the   Breusch-Pagan heteroscedasticity test, using the ncv.test function fr  om the R car package.
+ This procedure estimates a linear model and performs the Breusch-Pagan heteroscedasticity test, using the ncv.test function from the R car package.
 The null hypothesis is constant error variance.
-You can specify whether the alternative is that the variance is a fu  nction of the dependent variable or a function of a specified set of   predictors.
-The procedure allows you to save both the residuals from   the regression and the estimated coefficients.  x/
+You can specify whether the alternative is that the variance is a function of the dependent variable or a function of a specified set of predictors.
+The procedure allows you to save both the residuals from the regression and the estimated coefficients.

 ---
 Requirements
 ----
-- IBM SPSS Statistics 18 or later
+- IBM SPSS Statistics 18 or later and the corresponding IBM SPSS Statistics -Integration Plug-in for R.

 ---
 Installation intructions